waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 11. FRESH WATER
 12. SUPER POTION
 13. AMULET COIN
-14. REVIVE?
+14. REVIVE
-15. SUPER REPEL?
-(Target for Repel Trick)
+15. SUPER REPEL (Target for Repel Trick)

+# Menu Cursor Tracking
+- Start Menu: Cursor on SAVE (index 5) as of Turn #13494.
+- PACK: Cursor on AMULET COIN (index 12) as of Turn #13494.